-Pervious concrete pavements (PCP) are advancement of innovative materials that contribute to the construction of better structures.
+Pervious concrete pavements (PCP) are the advancement of innovative materials that contribute to the construction of better structures.
 We will find out the basic and technical details, design considerations, factors affecting the performance and limitations of PCP in the blog.

 Let’s start with the definition.